The Treaty: The Gripping Story of the Negotiations that brought about Irish Independence and led to the Civil War

-On the morning of 11 October 1921, the world’s media watched as the most wanted man in Ireland bounded through the door of 10 Downing Street.
-Moments later, the ‘head of the murder gang’ grasped the hands of the British Prime Minister.
+On the morning of 11 October 1921, the world’s media watched as Michael Collins, leader of the ‘Irish murder gang’, bounded through the door of 10 Downing Street.
+Moments later, he shook hands with the British Prime Minister.

 TABLE OF CONTENTS